The purpose of this article is to show the different adjustments that can be made to assessments in Buzz.

-Number of attempts: Lincoln Learning Solutions default is one attempt to take the assessment.
-If you would like your students to have multiple attempts at completing an assessment you can change that here.
+Number of attempts: Lincoln Learning Solutions' default is one attempt to take the assessment.
+If you would like your students to have multiple attempts at completing an assessment, you can change that here.

 WARNING: If you change the number of attempts in the Activity settings tile, you will want to confirm your Score attempt in the Advanced assessment options tile.

 Questions per page: LLS default is one question per page, but if creating your own, consider how you want the students to interact with the assessments.
-Keeping at a question per page helps to apply focused questioning for all students.
+Keeping at one question per page helps to apply focused questioning for all students.